Close Navigation

 Communications data now feeds audit trails, policy coordination, crisis management, and regulatory compliance.
 When that intelligence layer is processed outside European jurisdiction, the sovereignty gap extends beyond the call itself.

-Wildix delivers AI capabilities — including Wilma AI, its agentic AI platform — while maintaining full jurisdictional alignment, ensuring that the data generated by public-sector communications remains under European governance.
+Wildix delivers AI capabilities — including its Wilma AI agentic platform — while maintaining full jurisdictional alignment, ensuring that the data generated by public-sector communications remains under European governance.

 A Structural Opportunity for European Public Institutions

 “The institutions that move first are not just ticking a compliance box.
 They are locking in strategic autonomy while everyone else is still debating procurement frameworks,” said Osler.
 “The technology exists.
-The validation exists.
 The institutional track record exists.
 The only remaining question is speed of adoption.”

 About Wildix: